DakhchOussama/Cub3d/README.md

 Ray-casting :

-- Rays are cast and traced (تتبع)in groups
+- Rays are cast and traced in groups
-- in a 320x200 display resolution a ray-caster traces only 320 rays (أشعة)
+- in a 320x200 display resolution a ray-caster traces only 320 rays
-- Fast rendering (استدعاء)
+- Fast rendering
 - Resulting image is not very realistic
 - a viable option for real-time rendering